ne3xtg3n/Cp-SCM-v1.3-Theory-/README.md

 \text{Memory and time cost} \sim O(4^n)

-For n=8, density matrices are (256 \times 256), pushing classical simulation limits.
+For ( n = 8 ), density matrices are ( 256 \times 256 ), pushing classical simulation limits.

 Prediction:
-If curvature patterns diversify with increased n, SCM could demonstrate the scaling of geometric complexity in step with quantum correlations, a necessary property if the model is to mirror realistic spacetime emergence.
+If curvature patterns diversify with increased ( n ), SCM could demonstrate the scaling of geometric complexity in step with quantum correlations — a necessary property if the model is to mirror realistic spacetime emergence.

----

 5.5 Summary of Implications